fangfufu/reddit-regex-counter/README.md

 # reddit-regex-counter
-Count the number of regex appearances in a subreddit between a certain period of time
+Count the number of regex appearances within a subreddit between a certain period of time

 ## Description
 This package is a wrapper for [psaw](https://github.com/dmarx/psaw).
-It allows the user to easily count the number of a certain regex pattern within a subreddit.
-The regex matches are outputted to a dictionary, with the words themselves being the keys, and the number of occurrences as the values.
+It allows the user to easily count the number of a certain regex pattern between a certain period of time within a subreddit.
+The regex matches are stored in a dictionary, with the matches themselves being the keys, and the number of occurrences as the values.

 ## License